They say that 13 is an auspicious number, I hope so as I consider these to be the 13 best WFRP websites out there:

 materiel, particularly his

-map of the city.
-While printing it is tricky and expensive,
+map of the Empire's capital.
+While printing it is tricky and

 - Strike to Stun - home to probably the oldest and most active forum for WFRP.

 - Winds of Chaos - slick presentation, clean design and original rules but updates appear fewer and further apart (NOooo!)

 - Critical Hit - a once active hub for WFRP, now a rich archive of background material.

 - Warpstone magazine -